You fell now, your body is splattered on the floor.

 You jumped a second too early, now you’re clinging onto the edge with your fingertips;you fell again.

-You thought you had it this time and you did.
+You had it this time.
 You finally made it now what do you do?

 There’s another ledge in front of you.
 You’re about to start your run then pause to think.

 Why am I jumping?
-There’s just going to be more and more ledges with no end in sight.
+There’s going to be more and more ledges with no end in sight after this.

-You know this ledge has a pretty nice view, you know I’m just going to relax here for a bit.
+You know this ledge has a pretty nice view, I’m going to relax here for a bit.

-And then you fall, dead on the floor you think to yourself, I been jumping all these years why haven’t I got the timing down.
+And then you fall, dead on the floor you think to yourself; I been jumping all these years why do I keep falling.

 This time it takes you several more tries than usual for you to get to the next ledge.

-With still no end in sight you say, that was my final jump now it’s time to come down.
+With still no end in sight you say, that was my final jump, it’s time to come down.

 It’s all about the timing.

-You know some people have better timing than others, eventually everyone is going to fall so I’m not worried bout how many times I fall.
+Some people have better timing than others.
+Everyone is going to fall so I’m not worried bout how many times I fall.

-Well I been jumping all my life, it just came natural to me.
-One thing I would say is that you have to love falling as much as you do jumping.
+Well I been jumping all my life, so it came natural to me.
+One thing I would say is that, you have to love falling as much as you do jumping.